PhotoPay/photopay-android/README.md

 - `F` for female holder

 ##### `Date getOwnerBirthDate()`
-Returns the date of birth of card holder as java `Date` if it is successfully converted from date format: `YYMMDD`.
+Returns the date of birth of card holder as [Date](https://photopay.github.io/photopay-android/com/microblink/results/date/Date.html) if it is successfully converted from date format: `YYMMDD`.
 Raw date string can be obtained by using **getRawBirthDate()** method.
-Returns `null` if date is unknown or can not be converted to java `Date`.
+Returns `null` if date is unknown or can not be converted to [Date](https://photopay.github.io/photopay-android/com/microblink/results/date/Date.html).

 ##### `String getRawBirthDate()`
 Returns owner's date of birth as raw string in format `YYMMDD`, or `null` if date is unknown.